jbukoski/personal_website/content/opportunities.md

 #### Contact guidelines

+<strong>Please note that I do not have any funded graduate positions (M.S. or Ph.D.) to offer at this time.
+If you have your own funding or are interested in jointly pursuing funding to supoort your studies, I am happy to start that conversation.
+However, I expect you to have a specific plan for how to pursue funding and how I can support.</strong>

 I encourage enthusiastic undergraduates and prospective graduate students to reach out.
 However, I receive a large number of emails and although I do my best to respond to all, your email may slip through the cracks.
 To help me get back to you in an efficient manner, please do the following:

 Before you send an email, review some of my recent publications and have a good understanding of my work and interests.
 When you send your email, please include: